Diploma of Accounting

 Course Overview

-If you enjoy solving a range of often complex problems and analyse and evaluate information from a variety of sources, this qualification is perfect for you.
-Students get to apply initiative to plan, coordinate and evaluate their own work and provide guidance to others within defined guidelines.
+If you enjoy solving a range of often complex problems and analysing and evaluating information from a variety of sources, this qualification is perfect for you.
+Students get to apply initiative to plan, coordinate, and evaluate their own work and provide guidance to others within defined guidelines.

 Careers & study pathways